sandhawke/arraydom/README.md

 `_defClass` defines some CSS, which bubbles up to the document's stylesheet when the document is rendered, but with renaming so it only applies to this element and its decendents.
-The is an object whose keys are (pseudo) class names and values are objects mapping css properties (in dom no-hyphen form, prefixed with a `$`) to their values.
+The value is an object whose keys are (pseudo) class names and values are objects mapping css properties (in dom no-hyphen form, prefixed with a `$`) to their values.
 For example